npctat2021/MINFLUX_NPC_Tracking/README.md

 **Input:**
  - **data** (N-by-5 numeric) - *data_array* as output of [program 1](#1-program-load_minflux_raw_datam)
- - **RIMF** (numeric) - refractive index mismatch factor (to calibrate the cargo data that could be potentially loaded at this stage)
  - **RIMF** (numeric) - refractive index mismatch factor.
 A value between 0 and 1, to be applied to the z-axis localization values to correct for refractive mismatch.
 This value should ideally be measured from the imaging system, and for each experiment.
 It is typically around 0.66 from our measurments in this project.
+Here in this program, it will be used to calibrate the cargo data that could be potentially loaded at this stage.
- - **dbscan_eps** (numeric) - neighborhood search radius
+ - **dbscan_eps** (numeric) - neighborhood search radius of density-based scan, use estimated radius of the NPC to start with.
- - **dbscan_minPts** (numeric) - minimum number of points in cluster
+ - **dbscan_minPts** (numeric) - minimum number of points in cluster, of the density-based scan.

 **Output:**
  - **cluster_data** (struct array) stores data of the resulted NPC clusters, with the following fields: